Consultant (medicine): CCSC/BMA

 The Central Consultants and Specialists Committee (CCSC), which is a Standing Committee of the BMA, agreed the following as a very broad description of the role of consultants:

 "Primarily as the delivery of expert clinical care usually within a team, including the ability to recognise and manage the more complex end of the specialty spectrum (diagnosis, management decisions, difficult cases, including apparently simple cases which have a high incidence of complications in more inexperienced hands) but also involved in running departments, managerial decisions, teaching, training, researching, developing local services – generally being involved in the wider management and leadership of the organisations they work in, and the NHS generally."

 This report from 2008 describes how most consultants work now and it describes what the 2003 contract was intended (by BMA negotiators at least) to remunerate and develop (a consultant-based service).

 Cohn

 Cohn mentions that "the consultant should try to support the referring physician and comfort the patient".

 Responsibilities

 A consultant typically leads a "firm" (team of doctors), which comprises specialty registrars and foundation doctors, all training to work in the consultant's speciality, as well as other "career grade" doctors such as clinical assistants, clinical fellows, speciality doctors, associate specialists and staff grade doctors.
 They also have numerous other key roles in the functioning of hospitals and the wider health service.

+The term "firm" has lost currency (at least in the UK) in the last decade.